 - Side effects may include hot flashes, mood swings, vaginal dryness, bone and joint aches, hair loss, low libido (lack of interest in sex), and possible short–term memory loss.

-- In many cases, young women may be able to stay on this treatment longer than six months as long as their bone density is checked and is normal.
+- Some teens may decide to stay on GnRH treatment with add-back therapy for longer than 12 months, as long as their bone density is checked and is normal.

-- Some young women may not have relief from their endometriosis pain.
+- Some young people may not have relief from their endometriosis pain.